dorischioma/Oil-Production-Revenue-and-Loss-analysis/README.md

 # Oil-Production-Revenue-and-Loss-analysis

 ## Project Overview:
 Nigeria’s oil industry is the backbone of its economy.
-For decades, oil has fueled government budgets, international trade, and infrastructure development.
-But behind the numbers lies a hidden crisis—one that is costing the country billions of dollars every year.
+For decades, oil has fueled government budgets, international trade, and infrastructure development.But behind the numbers lies a hidden crisis, one that is costing the country billions of dollars every year.

 Oil theft, pipeline vandalism, and severe production losses have turned what should be a thriving sector into a battleground of inefficiencies and lost potential.
 Despite efforts to curb the issue, thousands of barrels of oil vanish daily, affecting national revenue, investor confidence, and economic stability.